- Mission & Values

 Hans Christensen is chief executive officer of MJX Asset management, LLC, a company he co-founded in 2003.
 Prior to this, he was chief investment officer for Barclays U.S. Collateralized Debt Obligation asset management business and he helped pioneer Citibank’s portfolio management effort.
 He is a co-founder of “A New Beginning,” a charity that runs an elementary school and a vocational school in Pakistan.
 In addition to being a member of the Regis College Board, he is a trustee at Christ Church United Methodist in New York City.
 Christensen received his bachelor’s degree in finance from Indiana University and his master’s in finance from DePaul University in Chicago.
 He lives in Westport, Connecticut.

 Sister Maureen, Regis College class of 1968, received a master’s degree in education from Boston College.
 For 23 years, she served as a teacher or a principal in various schools in the Archdiocese of Boston.
 From 1984 to 1994, she was principal of St. Raphael School, West Medford, MA and was president of the Archdiocesan Principals’ Association.
 S. Maureen currently serves as a trustee for Bethany Hill School, a sponsored ministry of the Sisters of St. Joseph of Boston and as chair of the Executive Board of CORT 1 (Conference of Regional Treasurers).
-She is also the secretary of the Regis College Corporation.

 Sister Mary Anne, Regis College class of 1967, earned her doctorate from Ohio State University.
 She has taught at Regis College and directed its research center.
 Besides many roles teaching mathematics and physics, Sister helped the planning effort in the Catholic Schools Office of the Archdiocese of Boston.
-She currently is Business Manager at St. Julia’s Parish, Weston, and continues to teach college physics part-time.
+She currently is business manager at St. Julia’s Parish, Weston, and continues to teach college physics part-time.

 Mr. Halloran earned his MBA from Stanford Graduate School of Business in Palo Alto, CA and bachelor’s in economics and american studies from Princeton University.
 He began his career in finance at Salomon Brothers, Inc. in 1984.
 He later joined the Mergers and Acquisitions Group at Alex.
 Brown & Sons in Baltimore.
 Mr. Halloran opened the European investment banking division for Alex.
 Brown as managing director, European head, based in London.
 He moved to Boston in 1998 and worked as global head of technology investment banking at Deutsche Bank Alex Brown.
 Currently, he is on the board of trustees and treasurer at Parmenter Health Care, a non-profit in Wayland that provides visiting nurses services, rehabilitation care, palliative care, hospice care and community services for the metrowest area.

 Dr. Hays received a doctorate from the Heller School at Brandeis University, a master’s degree from Boston University, and a bachelor’s degree from Boston College.
 Dr. Hays started her career at Regis College in 1985 as an adjunct professor.
 She has risen through the ranks to the dean of the School of Nursing, Science and Health Professions and is now president of the College.
-Dr. Hays worked with faculty to expand the College by envisioning and providing myriad nursing and health profession programs including the dual track health and fitness program in Nutrition or Sport Management, the Public Health major, several different master’s programs in nursing, the master’s in health administration, the Doctorate of Nursing Practice and, most recently, the Master’s in Biomedical Science and Applied Behavioral Analysis.
+Dr. Hays worked with faculty to expand the College by envisioning and providing myriad nursing and health profession programs including the dual track health and fitness program in nutrition or sport management, the public health major, several different master’s programs in nursing, the master’s in health administration, the doctorate of nursing practice and, most recently, the master’s in biomedical science and applied behavioral analysis.
 Dr. Hays is a member of many professional organizations, including Massachusetts Colleges of Nursing (MACN), Eastern Nurse Research Society; American Association for Colleges of Nursing (AACN) Program Committee, and serves on the boards of the Gifford School, Weston, MA; Parmenter Health VNA and Community Care, Wayland, MA; and Partners in Health.
-As Regis President, she is also a member of the Association of Independent Colleges and Universities of Massachusetts (AICUM), the Association of Colleges of the Sisters of St. Joseph (ACSSJ), the Association of Catholic Colleges and Universities (ACCU), and the Council of Independent Colleges (CIC).
+As Regis president, she is also a member of the Association of Independent Colleges and Universities of Massachusetts (AICUM), the Association of Colleges of the Sisters of St. Joseph (ACSSJ), the Association of Catholic Colleges and Universities (ACCU), and the Council of Independent Colleges (CIC).

 Mrs. Kingsbury, Regis College class of 1957, has had a long and very rewarding career in volunteer work, mainly at Emerson Hospital in Concord, MA, the Veterans Hospital in Bedford, MA, and the Pine Street Inn.
-While a student at Regis, Mrs. Kingsbury, affectionately known as “Spud,” was a member of the Basketball team and the Glee Club.
-Since graduating, she continues her role as Class Fund Agent and sponsors one Sharing Opportunities student at Regis.
+While a student at Regis, Mrs. Kingsbury, affectionately known as “Spud,” was a member of the basketball team and the Glee Club.
+Since graduating, she continues her role as class fund agent and sponsors one Sharing Opportunities student at Regis.

 Mr. Morris is chairman of Morris Architects.
 He has served as a business leader in local, state, and national venues and has been a Chamber of Commerce president.
 He has served political campaigns from local to national in scope and was a member of the national finance committee for a former presidential candidate.
-He was the founder of the School of Interior Design at the Boston Architectural Center and currently serves on the Boards at St. Mary’s High School in Lynn, Grub Street Inc. and Newton at Home.
+He was the founder of the School of Interior Design at the Boston Architectural Center and currently serves on the boards at St. Mary’s High School in Lynn, Grub Street Inc. and Newton at Home.

 Tom O’Neill is founder and chief executive officer of O’Neill and Associates, a leading public relations and government affairs consulting firm in Boston.
-A former state legislator and Lieutenant Governor of Massachusetts from 1975-1983, O’Neill’s expertise spans public and private sectors in transportation, healthcare, higher education, financial services and nonprofit development.
+A former state legislator and lieutenant governor of Massachusetts from 1975-1983, O’Neill’s expertise spans public and private sectors in transportation, healthcare, higher education, financial services and nonprofit development.
 O’Neill is the oldest son of the late U.S. Speaker Tip O’Neill.
 He serves on many boards including Tufts Health Plan, Mt.
 Auburn Hospital, Massachusetts Hospital Schools Foundation, the Women’s Lunch Place, and Boston College.
 He received a bachelor’s degree from Boston College and a master’s degree in public administration from the Harvard Kennedy School of Government.

 Dr. Tedder, Regis College class of 1966, received her master’s degree from the University of Wisconsin and a doctorate in education from the University of Massachusetts.
 In 2006 she retired as education program officer for the CT Center for School Change where she inaugurated leadership development programs and education policy planning and research units.
 From 1989 to 2001 she served as executive director of Education Connection, a regional educational service center in western CT.
 She currently consults with educational and not-for-profit organizations in areas of leadership development, organizational improvement, and planning.
 She is active as an executive coach to non-profit CEOs.
 Additionally, she leads training sessions on board development, staff and board relations, and leadership in the non-profit sector.
 She served on the Regis Alumni Fund Executive Board and the strategic planning committee and received the Alumnae Loyalty Award in 2006.

 Mr. Tegan received his master's in education from Salem State College and bachelor of arts in English at Suffolk University.
 He is founder and chairman of Communications Technology Services, LLC, a company that designs and installs voice and data systems in the commercial, government and education markets.
 Prior to this, he was in sales management at Digital Equipment Corporation.
-He also taught and was director of the reading program for the Revere, MA Public Schools.
+He also taught and was director of the reading program for the Revere, MA public schools.
 Mr. Tegan is a pastoral visitor at Brigham & Women’s Hospital in Boston and a member of the Finance Committee at the Paulist Center in Boston.